Cymbospondylus: Niche partitioning

 In both the Fossil Hill Member and the Besano Formation, Cymbospondylus is one of a variety of ichthyosaurs.
 The different species known would have had different feeding strategies to avoid competition.
 Due to its large and sharp teeth, Thalattoarchon would probably have been the only apex predator with which Cymbospondylus was contemporary, probably attacking smaller marine reptiles, or even juveniles.
 Besanosaurus would likely have specialized in feeding on coleoids, based on the shape and small size of its teeth.
 The stomach contents of Mixosaurus cornalianus show the remains of small coleoids and fish, suggesting that it would have gone after smaller prey than its larger relatives.
 The rarer mixosaurids Mixosaurus kuhnschnyderi and Phalarodon both possess broad crushing teeth.
 M. kuhnschnyderi is understood to have consumed coleoids, while the larger teeth of Phalarodon may have been suited for crushing prey items with external shells.
 Omphalosaurus was probably a bulk feeder specialized in grinding up ammonites.

 Extinction

 In 2021, Gabriele Bindellini and colleagues note that shastasaurid diversity may have benefited from the extinction of Cymbospondylus, as shown in the Carnian fossil record of China, known to have three ecologically different shastasaurids, but no examples of cymbospondylids, being extinct at this time.

 Notable appearances in media

 A Cymbospondylus is present in the 2003 BBC docufiction Sea Monsters, and more precisely in a sequence featuring various marine reptiles of the Triassic.
 In the only scene in which it appears, the latter grabs by surprise a torn tail of a Tanystropheus, until then held by Nigel Marven, before the animal appears threatening towards the presenter.

+In The Magic School Bus Rides Again Season 2, Episode 1, Carlos is transformed into a Cymbospondylus, nicknamed "Seaserpentusmaximus reallyreallyscariest" by Ms. Frizzle.